 Q: When does my certification expire?

 A: Certification is good for four years.
-Please refer to your wall Certificate or ID card for exact certification date expiration.
+Please refer to your wall certificate or ID card for the exact certification expiration date.

 Q: How do I recertify?